For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Statistical distributions help us understand a problem better by assigning a range of possible values to the variables, making them very useful in data science and machine learning.
 Here are 7 types of distributions with intuitive examples that often occur in real-life data.

-Whether you’re guessing if it’s going to rain tomorrow, betting on a sports team to win an away match, framing a policy for an insurance company, or simply trying your luck on blackjack at the casino, probability and distributions come into action in all aspects of life to determine the likelihood of events.
+Whether you’re guessing if it’s going to rain tomorrow, betting on a sports team to win an away match, framing a policy for an insurance company, or simply trying your luck on blackjack at the casino, probability, and distributions come into action in all aspects of life to determine the likelihood of events.

-7 types of statistical distributions with practical examples | Data Science Dojo
+types of statistical distributions

 Having a sound statistical background can be incredibly beneficial in the daily life of a data scientist.
 Probability is one of the main building blocks of data science and machine learning.
 While the concept of probability gives us mathematical calculations, statistical distributions help us visualize what’s happening underneath.